Richard Briers: Early career

-Briers' first job was a clerical post with a London cable manufacturer, and for a short time he went to evening classes to qualify in electrical engineering, but soon left and became a filing clerk.
+Briers's first job was a clerical post with a London cable manufacturer, and for a short time he went to evening classes to qualify in electrical engineering, but soon left and became a filing clerk.

-Aged 18, he was called up for two years' national service in the RAF, during which he was a filing clerk at RAF Northwood, where he met future George and Mildred actor Brian Murphy.
+Aged 18, Briers was called up for two years' national service in the Royal Air Force (RAF), during which he was a filing clerk at RAF Northwood, where he met future George and Mildred actor Brian Murphy.
 Murphy introduced Briers, who had been interested in acting since the age of 14, to the Dramatic Society at the Borough Polytechnic Institute, now London South Bank University, where he performed in several productions.

-When he left the RAF he studied at RADA, which he attended from 1954 to 1956.
+When he left the RAF, Briers studied at RADA, which he attended from 1954 to 1956.
 Placed in a class with both Peter O'Toole and Albert Finney, Briers later credited academy director John Fernald with nurturing his talent.
-Graduating from RADA with a silver medal, he won a scholarship with the Liverpool Repertory Company, and after 15 months moved to the Belgrade Theatre in Coventry for 6 months.
+Graduating from RADA with a silver medal, he won a scholarship with the Liverpool Repertory Company, and after 15 months moved to the Belgrade Theatre in Coventry for six months.
 He made his West End debut in the Duke of York's Theatre 1959 production of Gilt And Gingerbread by Lionel Hale.

 Television career

 In 1961, Briers was cast in the leading role in Marriage Lines (1961–66), with Prunella Scales playing the role of his wife.
+For Marriage Lines, Simon and Laura, Points of View, Present Laughter - Excerpt, Charley's Aunt and To You at Home Today, Briers was nominated for the British Academy Television Award for Best Actor in 1966.
 In between the pilot and the series itself, Briers appeared in Brothers in Law (from the book by Henry Cecil) as callow barrister Roger Thursby in 1962.
 He was cast in this role by adaptors Frank Muir and Denis Norden, who had seen him in the West End.

 His other early appearances included The Seven Faces of Jim (1961) with Jimmy Edwards, Dixon of Dock Green (1962), a production of Noël Coward's Hay Fever (1968) and the storyteller in several episodes of Jackanory (1969).
 In 1970, he starred in the Ben Travers farce "Rookery Nook", shown on the BBC.
 In the 1980s he played several Shakespearean roles, including Twelfth Night.